-Considering this is a low priced telescope, it is surprising to see a mount of such high quality.
+Considering this is a low priced telescope, it is surprising to see a mount of such high quality that also provides a good telescope that offers high quality images through the lens.
 Aperture is a cool 127mm with a 1000 focal length, so power is definitely a strong suit of this series.
 The tripod is made of aluminum and it comes with an accessory tray that is average in size.
 Don’t let the aluminum tripod ward you off, as it is very strong and holds up well on uneven surfaces.
 Dimensions of the product are 11x17x33 inches and the weight is only 25 pounds in total.
 It is one of the more portable reflector telescopes, no matter which iteration you decide to go with.
 They also bundled in “The Sky” Level 1 planetarium software, and as a standalone it is one of their most popular sellers.
 If you want a little variety when it comes to buying a reflector telescope, then the PowerSeeker was built for all.

 The best telescope isn’t always going to be the most expensive telescope.
 Just because a telescope is expensive that doesn’t mean that you are going to get a better deal, even if it is from a name brand company.
 The big takeaway from expensive telescopes are the extras that come with the product rather than the product itself.
 A good example of this are beginner sets that come with a range of accessories, books, online help, longer manuals, and even software.
 The user is paying a premium price to have all of the beginner tools in one product as a ‘kit’, while if it wasn’t included then they would probably be paying half the price.
 This is true for most models of telescopes that are sold as kits or come with a lot of extras.